srivastavshrey/javascript-dsa/Arrays/Sorting/Theory.md

 -  Basically, Insertion sort is efficient for small data values
 -  Insertion sort is adaptive in nature, i.e. it is appropriate for data sets which are already partially sorted.

+**3.Bubble Sort**: Bubble sort is the simplest sorting algorithm that works by repeatedly swapping the adjacent elements if they are in the wrong order.
+This algorithm is not suitable for large data sets as its average and worst-case time complexity is quite high.